Global Citizenship, Identities and Human Rights MA

 - To what extent do the campaigns carried out by international non-governmental organisations reflect the social model of disability?

-- Building Global Citizenship & Awareness of Education - The role of the NGO.
+- Building Global Citizenship and Awareness of Education - The role of the NGO

-- Researching Global Citizenship, Identities and Human Rights - 20 credits
+- Dissertation in Global Citizenship, Identities and Human Rights

 This MA will be particularly attractive if you wish to pursue a career in the NGO sector, academia, the civil service, or journalism, as it both provides advanced level sociological knowledge of debates on human rights, citizenship, globalisation and identities, and offers opportunities to develop specialist knowledge and understanding of post-conflict cultures, human rights law and/or of media and globalisation, rights and identities.